 Also located in the state of Washington, Mt.
-Rainier is considered to be one of the premier climbing destinations for those looking to learn the basic skills of mountaineering or hone the ones they already have.
+Rainier is considered to be one of the premier climbing destinations for those looking to learn the basic skills of mountaineering or fine-tune the ones they already have.
 At 4392 meters (14,411 ft) in height, it is substantially taller than Mt.
-Baker and requires some technical skills to reach the top.
+Baker and requires some technical skills to reach the summit.
 On a training expedition to this mountain, you'll learn more about clipping into ropes, uses the lines for stability, and gain more experience traveling across snow and ice.
-This is the mountain where many climbers received their first true taste of alpinism, and it remains one of the most iconic climbs in the world, often serving as a launching pad to the Himalaya.
+This is the mountain where many climbers received their first true taste of alpinism, and it remains one of the most iconic climbs in the world, often serving as a launching pad to future expeditions to the Himalaya.
 A hike to the summit and back takes about three days.

 Who to Climb With: Alpine Ascents offers Cotopaxi expeditions, along with other volcanoes in Ecuador as well.
 The company is one of the most respected mountaineering operators in the world, leading expeditions to every continent on Earth, making them a good choice for those pondering an attempt on the Seven Summits or other major mountains.